Do you have a company vision? If I asked you today what your vision for your business is, could you describe it for me in detail?

 What are the 3 to 7 Core Values that your team MUST and WILL operate from?

 Small Business is not meant to be so hard.
 However, not being crystal clear on where you are going with it (and why) will make it much harder.

 So please, do yourself a favor.
 Get clear on your Company Vision!
 Put it in writing.
 Post it on your website.
 Share it with all who will listen.
 Most importantly, live into it every day!

 Once again, in a nutshell, your Company Vision is a combination of the following key components:

-Already have a Company Vision?
+Already have a vision for your business?
 Revisit it.
 Does it still fit?
 Does it touch, move and inspire you (and your team) into massive action?
 If not, consider going back to the drawing board.

 I don’t say (or take) this lightly.
 After logging well over 10,000 hours coaching small business owners around the globe, I’ve seen way too many businesses be held back and not reach their potential.
-Don’t do that to yourself… your team… your target market.
+Don’t do that to yourself, your team, or your target market.

 Trust me on this one, and get it done immediately!

 10 Powerful Company Vision Quotes You Need To Know